SAP/luigi/blog/2022-05-20-release-notes.md

 #### Bugfixes

-For a full list of bugfixes in this release, see our [changelog](https://github.com/SAP/luigi/blob/master/CHANGELOG.md).
+For a full list of bugfixes, see the [GitHub release page](https://github.com/SAP/luigi/releases/tag/v1.22.0).